The below ad runs from May 1 to October 31, 2023.

 Physics and Astronomy

-Endocrinology and Metabolic Diseases, transgenic and knockout mouse models, molecular and developmental endocrinology - hormone regulation, hormone action, growth factors and steroid hormones in reproduction, placental and fetal development, molecular genetics of islet cell development and diabetes, protein purification, protein biochemistry, cell signaling, cell biology, gene transfer, epigenetic-related (histone modification, DNA methylation and non coding RNA) assessment, prostate and breast cancers, RNA splicing, hypothalamic neuropeptides, diabetes, obesity, adipocyte function, adipose biology, hepatic steatosis, integrated metabolism, glucose and lipid metabolism, vascular function, clinical trials, metabolic physiology, neuroendocrinology, CNS regulation of metabolism, hormonal regulation of metabolism.
+Endocrinology and Metabolic Diseases - Transgenic and knock-in mouse models, molecular endocrinology - hormone regulation, hormone action, growth factors and steroidogenesis, protein purification, protein biochemistry, cell signaling, cell biology, site-directed mutagenesis, diabetes, obesity, adipocyte function, adipose biology, glucose and lipid metabolism, and hormonal regulation of metabolism, epigenetic-related (histone modification, DNA methylation and non coding RNA) assessment, prostate and breast cancers, RNA splicing, hypothalamic neuropeptides, diabetes, obesity, adipocyte function, adipose biology, hepatic steatosis, integrated metabolism, glucose and lipid metabolism, vascular function, clinical trials, metabolic physiology, neuroendocrinology, CNS regulation of metabolism, hormonal regulation of metabolism.

-Molecular cardiology, oxidative stress and heart failure, cardiac apoptosis, growth factors and the heart, matric proteins and heart failure, cardiovascular physiology, cardiac metabolism, cardiac membranes and contractile proteins, Ca2+-transport, signal transduction, ischemic heart disease, ischemia-reperfusion injury, vascular smooth muscle, hypertension research, protein electrophoresis, nutrition, infectious disease, antibiotic development; methods of preservation of the heart and brain during cardiac surgery using in vivo and in vitro models in combination with magnetic resonance imaging and spectroscopy; Cardiac Regeneration and Tissue Engineering; Cardiac stem cell therapy and regeneration.
+Cardiovascular science and disease - heart failure, molecular cardiology, oxidative stress and heart failure, cardiac apoptosis, growth factors and the heart, cardiac fibrosis, ECM scaffolds, extracellular matrix proteins and heart failure, cardiac metabolism, signal transduction, ischemic heart disease, ischemia-reperfusion injury, vascular smooth muscle, hypertension, protein electrophoresis, nutrition, infectious disease; methods of preservation of the heart and brain during cardiac surgery; cardiac regeneration and tissue engineering; iPSC differentiation methods, cardiac stem cell therapy and tissue regeneration.

 Soil Science